Key Takeaways

 How Can You Avoid the Common Pitfalls?

 Start with your own people.
 Invest in proper training to close skill gaps.
 Make sure leadership buys in and understands AI’s role.
-Avoid siloed projects by involving departments that will use the AI day-to-day.
-Data quality matters too—bad data means bad results, no matter how fancy your tech is.
-Lastly, match AI initiatives closely to your business goals to keep them relevant and useful.
+Avoid siloed projects by involving the departments that will actually use the AI day-to-day.
+Data quality matters too.
+Bad data means bad results, no matter how fancy your tech is.
+And if you’re not sure where to start with your first AI project, match AI initiatives closely to your business goals so they stay relevant and useful.

 So What?

 If you’re chasing AI benefits in 2026, don’t just throw tech at the problem.
 Focus on your team and your business processes first.
 Upfront training, strong governance, and clear goals will save you time and money.
-Otherwise, you’re likely joining the 90% of companies who stall or fail.
-The betting odds are against tech troubles—your people and process are where the risk lives.
+Otherwise, you’re joining the 90% of companies who stall or fail.
+If you’re feeling overwhelmed by where to begin, that’s normal.
+The betting odds aren’t against the tech.
+Your people and process are where the real risk lives.
+And for a reality check on what AI can and can’t do, this piece on moving beyond the hype is worth a read.

 Sources & Deep Dive Reading List